June 15, 2020

 In order to encourage such scholars to consider college rather than university teaching, Kenyon College offers the Marilyn Yarbrough Dissertation/Teaching Fellowship.
 The program is for scholars in the final stages of their doctoral work who need only to finish the dissertation to complete requirements for the Ph.D.
 We hope the experience of living and working for a year at Kenyon will encourage these Fellows to consider a liberal arts college as a place to begin their careers as teachers and scholars.
 In the past, fellowships have been awarded in: African and African American studies, American studies, anthropology, art history, Asian and Middle East studies, biology, English, history, math, modern languages and literatures (Spanish), music, religious studies, sociology, women's and gender studies.

-Kenyon will provide a stipend of $32,500, plus health benefits, housing, and a small moving allowance.
-The College will also provide some allowance to cover research, travel to conferences and professional expenses.
-Kenyon will assist the Fellow in finding college housing.
-The Fellow will be provided an office, a networked computer, and secretarial support services.
-Faculty colleagues at Kenyon recognize and embrace the opportunity to welcome and mentor new faculty members.
+Kenyon will provide a stipend of $ $36,000 plus health benefits, housing (or equivalent allowance), and a small moving allowance.
+The College will also provide some allowance to cover research, travel to conferences, and professional expenses.
+The fellow will be provided an office, a networked computer, and secretarial support services.

 Eligibility to apply for the Marilyn Yarbrough Dissertation/Teaching Fellowship is limited to those meeting all of the following four criteria who are citizens or nationals of the United States or otherwise 'protected individuals' as defined in 8 USC 1324b(a)(3)(B).